-During and after use, do not touch or let clothing or other flammable material come in contact with the top burners or heating elements, burner grates or areas near the top burners or oven until they have had sufficient time to cool.
+- During and after use, do not touch or let clothing or other flammable material come in contact with the top burners or heating elements, burner grates or areas near the top burners or oven until they have had sufficient time to cool.
 These areas can get hot enough to cause burns.
 Never leave cooking food unattended.
 Turn pan handles inward, but not over the tops of the other range burners.
 Ensure that pans used are large enough to contain the food and avoid boil-overs.
 Heavy splattering or spills left on the cooktop can ignite and cause burns.
-If using glass, glass/ceramic, ceramic, earthenware or other glazed utensils or cookware verify it is safe for use on the top burners.
+If using glass, glass/ceramic, ceramic, earthenware or other glazed uten- - sils or cookware verify it is safe for use on the top burners. - Do not cover the oven vent openings while the oven is in operation.